 - You or your spouse has been living in NYS continuously for at least one (1) year before the divorce case is started and you got married in New York, you lived in NYS as a married couple, or the grounds for divorce happened in NYS

 - Both you and your spouse are residents of NYS on the day the divorce is commenced and the grounds for your divorce happened in NYS

 There are seven legally adequate grounds for divorce.
 These grounds include cruel and inhumane treatment, abandonment, imprisonment of a spouse for three (3) or more consecutive years, adultery, divorce after a legal separation, divorce after a judgment of separation, or the most commonly pursued ground which is an irretrievable breakdown in a relationship for a period of at least six (6) months.

 Contested and Uncontested Divorce

 When spouses disagree on the grounds for divorce, marital property, or child custody, the divorce is considered contested.
-If the divorce is contested, they should seek legal guidance from a local divorce attorney.
+If the divorce is contested, they should seek legal guidance from a Troy divorce attorney.
 Both individuals should be informed and prepared to litigate the grounds for their divorce, as well as property distribution and child custody.